Why heal teachers?

 George Floyd’s murder and its aftermath brought matters to a boiling point — deepening the trauma of educators of color.
 My colleague Ginelle and I knew we had to act, so we started holding virtual healing circles to create supportive spaces for ourselves and our teacher friends and colleagues.
 We quickly realized how much this work was needed, and its potential to help teachers and schools on a larger scale.

-In 2021, as a fellow at the Robin Hood Foundation, I turned this offering into a venture — Healing Schools Project was born.
-Today we are a team of 5 that partners with schools, districts and charter management organizations across the East Coast to support teachers individually as well as on systemic levels.
+In 2021, as a fellow at the Blue Ridge Labs at the Robin Hood Foundation, with my team, I turned this offering into a venture — Healing Schools Project was born.
+Today we are a team of 12 that partners with schools, and districts across the East Coast to support teachers individually as well as on systemic levels.

 My doctoral dissertation explored the adoption of trauma sensitive practices in schools.
 I link my research with practice to promote sustainable systems change, supporting educators and students across the country.
 My insider’s perspective into the challenges teachers face fuels my purpose everyday – to bring healing to our unsung heroes shaping the future.